learn about our history

 FBFP also assists hundreds of other individuals each year through referrals and partnerships with other local social service agencies and resources.
 Together, we are providing cost effective solutions to complex problems.

-The Mission of Fort Bend Family Promise is to meet the immediate needs
+The mission of Fort Bend Family Promise is to meet the immediate needs of families experiencing temporary housing insecurity while empowering them to regain self-sufficiency.

 Our Mission